tolees/lego/content/B09BNWJRJ3-co.uk.md

 ℹ️:

 - When kids complete their missions and defeat the snake warrior, they are rewarded with a Speed banner to display on the dragon
+- This LEGO NINJAGO dragon set features a highly posable dragon figure with movable legs, head, jaw, wings, and a tail to use as a weapon
 - Includes NINJAGO Jay with nunchucks, who can be upgraded with a hood and a sword, plus Viper Flyer, the snake armed with a sword and jetpack
+- Upgrade Jay with a hood and sword and his fearsome Dragon with bigger wings so they can soar into the sky for a death-defying battle
 - The Thunder Dragon toy has a saddle for kids to place Jay when he fights the jetpack-equipped NINJAGO snake during their epic battles
-- Upgrade Jay with a hood and sword and his fearsome Dragon with bigger wings so they can soar into the sky for a death-defying battle!
-- This LEGO NINJAGO dragon set features a highly posable dragon figure with movable legs, head, jaw, wings, and a tail to use as a weapon

 [🛒 Check the deal!!]({{< param buyurl >}})